 Our Story

-Through collaboration with nonprofit leaders, recovery professionals, and community advocates, that vision took root and became a reality.
-Today, the Sattva Project offers weekly yoga classes in partnership with organizations that support individuals impacted by trauma, incarceration, and addiction.
-With continued growth on the horizon—including free community classes and new partnerships—we remain committed to expanding access to healing, connection, and inner transformation through yoga.
-The Sattva Project is rooted in this belief: that everyone deserves the opportunity to return to their true nature and experience a sense of wholeness.
+The Sattva Project started when a group of yoga practitioners, united by their experiences with trauma, incarceration, and addiction, envisioned a way to improve access to yoga for those who would benefit most.
+Through collaboration with nonprofit leaders, recovery professionals, and community advocates, that vision became a reality.
+Today, the Sattva Project offers weekly yoga classes in partnership with organizations supporting individuals affected by trauma, incarceration, and addiction.
+With ongoing growth—including free community classes and new partnerships—we remain dedicated to expanding access to healing, connection, and inner growth through yoga.
+The Sattva Project is based on this belief: that everyone deserves the chance to return to their true nature and experience a sense of wholeness.

 Our Mission